raaspify/raaspi-jee/README.md

 The above command needs all the data base tables to be available so that it can create the model classes.
 There are generate.bat, generate.sh and generate-ee.bat,generate-ee.sh for convenience.
 The -ee produces scaled down RAASPI product and meant for Ecommerce only.
 ### Details:
-Steps 1 to 4 are needed once, at the begining.
+Steps 1 to 4 are needed once, at the beginning.
 Once done Step 1.
 Install postgresql locally.
 Step 2.
 Download fatajar, run.bat or run.sh from assets under release 2 named raaspi-tomee-psqldb Step 3.
 Create a dir say C:\genapp-tomee-psqldb-run-fatjar and copy the fatjar and run file into the dir.
 Modify run file to match postgresql settings.